zhangtimothy/CPRT-Release/README.md

 I hope you find this a useful way to improve your openings!

 Credits:
-I used the Chess GUI made by javachessgui as a starting point, and heavily modified it to create this project.
+I used this cool Chess GUI made by javachessgui as a starting point, check it out here: https://github.com/javachessgui/javachessgui
-Here's a link to the original repo: https://github.com/javachessgui/javachessgui